Disney’s ABC Reminds Candidates (Beto): No Foul Language On Stage Tonight

 Ahead of Thursday’s presidential debate on ABC, Democratic candidates need to mind their p’s, q’s and uses of the words “fuck” and “asshole.”

-According to a new report in the New York Times, there won’t be censors or delay buttons.
+There won’t be censors or delay buttons, according to a new report in the New York Times.

 Since then he has said “fuck” at more than a dozen times on the trail.
 “Fuck that” and “what the fuck?” are among his faves.
 “How fucked up is that” is another, as is “fucking amazing.”